ikshitiz/iKshitiz.github.io/README.md

-This repository contains source code of my github page.
+This repository contains source code of my Single - Page Portfolio.
 Check it live here http://kshitijkr.com
+Template By BootStrapMade